Mother mainly likes cake

 ‘Other stuff?’ says Mother.

-Mother doesn’t like the look or the sound of the food.
+Mother doesn’t like the look or the sound of guacomole or anything else on the table.
+She likes cake, mainly.
 Events are running out of control faster now, the way the last inch of bath water appears to spiral down the plug faster than the first.

 The take-away is her treat to us.
 A kind gesture to break the covid-19 lock down ritual of DIY cooking, clearing and cleaning and a way to assuage her unnecessary guilt she doesn’t contribute enough around the house.